 - Loans are granted to students who fulfill the requirements of good academic standing (a minimum GPA of 2.00) and are based on the review results of financial aid application materials.

 All awards granted for a school year are payable in two installments, one in each semester.
-If a student does not enroll for both semesters of the year, only the portion of the award which is payable for the period of attendance is received.
+If a student does not enroll for both semesters of the year, only the portion of the award which is payable for the period of attendance is disbursed.

 Acceptance of institutional financial aid by a student involves certain clear obligations:

-- The student is obligated to do the best work possible in the courses enrolled and carry a full load each semester (at least 12 credits).
+- The student is obligated to do the best work possible in the courses enrolled and carry a full course load each semester (at least 12 credits).

 - The student may be called upon to perform special services contributing to the general welfare of the University community.